Skip to main content Skip to main content

 This review includes an organisation-wide discovery and multi-disciplinary team input (including accessibility testing).
 Usage is thoroughly documented.

-‘Official’ status building blocks can be used in every product phase.
-They’ll be supported and maintained in the long-term.
+You can use ‘official’ building blocks in every product phase.
+They’ll be supported and maintained in the long term.

 ‘Archived’ status

-They have been archived because they’re no longer needed.
+A building block is archived when it’s no longer needed.
 This is usually because the need has been met by the GOV.UK Design System (which we do not want to duplicate).